The Sound of One Hand Clapping (novel)

 The Sound of One Hand Clapping is a 1997 novel by Australian author Richard Flanagan.
 The title is adapted from the famous Zen kōan of Hakuin Ekaku.
 The Sound of One Hand Clapping was Flanagan's second novel.
+The novel tells the story of Slovenian immigrants.

 Plot summary

 The book focuses the relationship between a woman, Sonja Buloh, and her father Bojan.
 Bojan is a Slovenian immigrant from the post-World War II period who came to work on the Tasmanian Hydroelectric Schemes, and a drunkard.
 While working on a remote construction camp in the central highlands in the winter of 1954, when Sonja was just three, Bojan's wife walked into a blizzard never to be seen again and leaving Bojan to raise his daughter.
 When Sonja returns to visit Tasmania and her father in 1989 as a balanced middle-aged woman, the past begins to intrude, changing both their lives forever.